Please make sure that you have read this page first.

 Elsdon is convinced that Mrs Lotz lied when she testified that on the morning of her death, Inge sang happy birthday to her dog Gabbi on the phone.
 The issue is that Mrs Lotz’s cellphone records show that the call she received was routed through the Durbanville Hills cell tower.
 According to Elsdon this would put Mrs Lotz in the vicinity of Durbanville Hills “more than 10 km from her home” – and thus not at her home in Welgemoed, where she claimed she was at the time of the call (page 45).

 Fact is, Durbanville Hills is not 10 km away from where Mrs Lotz lived, as Elsdon stated as fact.
-If Elsdon bothered to measure from a map he would have found that the cell tower in Durbanville Hills is only about 3.2 km away as the crow flies, from the Lotz home – with no obstructions (e.g hills) in between (in fact there is a slight valley in between).
+If Elsdon did his due diligence to measure from a map he would have found that the cell tower in Durbanville Hills is only about 3.2 km away as the crow flies, from the Lotz home – with no obstructions (e.g hills) in between (in fact there is a slight valley in between).
 Granted there may be certain areas within the Durbanville Hills cell tower’s coverage area that may be 10 km from the Lotz residence – but Elsdon has no evidence that she was this far away from home when Inge called at 09:31.

 Although this tower was not the nearest tower to the Lotz home – there are many reasons why the nearest tower may not provide the strongest signal – causing the signal to be directed to another tower that will provide a stronger signal.
 Thus, the fact that the call was routed through the Durbanville Hills tower is not conclusive evidence that Mrs Lotz wasn’t home.
 (Whatever the case may be, the simple fact is Durbanville Hills is not more than 10 km away from Welgemoed, as Elsdon stated as fact.
-How can any investigator worth his salt, get this wrong?
-Unless it is intentional, of course.)

 The Durbanville Hills cell tower is at the top of the yellow line while the Lotz residence is at the bottom of the yellow line – a distance of 3.2 km apart.